DStratt/Farmers-Markets-Chronic-Disease/README.md

     Contains CDI dataset metadata file (json format) and reference article.
     Also contains webpage references for the FM and population datasets.

-  - Preprocessed folder:
+  - Processed folder:
     Contains two interim FM datasets, with and without discretization ranges.
-    A third FM dataset has full state names, used for mapping.
+    Two additional FM datasets have full state names, used for mapping.
 Also contains an interim CDI dataset that includes CDI abbreviations.

 - Jupyter Notebooks folder:
   Contains final project notebook along with two preliminary notebooks for looking at FM